davidlucio/pastwork/README.md

-# pastwork
+# This repo has moved

-This portfolio has moved
+## Please see my [Portfolio](http://www.github.com/davidlucio/portfolio) for the newest updates